ava-labs/hypersdk/README.md

 these functions with avalanchego means existing avalanchego monitoring tools work out of the box on your `hypervm`.

-## Example: `indexvm`
+## Examples
+### Beginner: `tokenvm`
-We created the [`indexvm`](https://github.com/ava-labs/indexvm) while building the `hypersdk` to test out our design decisions and abstractions.
+We created the [`tokenvm`](./examples/tokenvm) to showcase how to use the `hypersdk` in a familiar application (on-chain token minting and token trading).
+To ensure the `hypersdk` stays reliable as we optimize and evolve the codebase, we also run E2E tests in the `tokenvm` on each PR to the `hypersdk` core modules.

+### Expert: `indexvm`
-We recommend taking a look at this `hypervm` to gain an in-depth understanding of how you can build a complex runtime on top of the `hypersdk`.
+While the `tokenvm` is familiar and straightforward, the [`indexvm`](https://github.com/ava-labs/indexvm) is the opposite.
+It was built during the design of the `hypersdk` to test out the limits of the abstractions for building complex on-chain mechanisms.
+We recommend taking a look at this `hypervm` once you already have familiarity with the `hypersdk` to gain an even deeper understanding of how you can build a complex runtime on top of the `hypersdk`.

 The `indexvm` is dedicated to increasing the usefulness of the world's content-addressable data (like IPFS) by enabling anyone to "index it" by